United Nations Society of Writers

 The United Nations Society of Writers is a club for United Nations staff registered with the United Nations Staff Socio Cultural Commission in Geneva, and is known under the acronyms UNSW and SENU, corresponding to Societé des écrivains des Nations Unies.
 It was founded in Geneva on Friday 14 August 1989 by Sergio Alberto Chaves (Argentina), Leonor Sampaio (Brazil) and Alfred de Zayas (United States, Switzerland).

 Overview

-The UNSW organizes literary events, poetry readings, round tables and publishes a yearly literary journal, Ex Tempore, with a print run of 500 copies.
+The UNSW organizes literary events, poetry readings, and round tables and publishes a yearly literary journal, Ex Tempore, with a print run of 500 copies.
 As of December 2024, thirty-five issues have appeared.

-The journal Ex Tempore has been acclaimed in the Swiss press and received media attention from the Tribune de Geneve (9 April 1997, "Les internationaux lancent un Salon littéraire", p.
-12, 4 March 1998, p.
-11 "l'Onu en poésie", 12 February 2000, 28 February 2001 "Ex Tempore a tenu sa soirée littéraire", 12 February 2004 "Le Cerce de poètes qui libère les onusiens", Le Courrier 18 June 1998, "Une revue cherche à tisser des liens entre l'ONU et la cité", 10 February 2000 "littérature" p.
-11, Le Journal de Genève, Le Temps, and DIVA International (2006 Nr.
-2, p.
-36).
-UN Special April 2008, p.
-33: "Ex Tempore- Nouveau Numéro et Soirée Littéraire".
-Its members have been interviewed by local television stations such as Leman Bleu, and by local radio stations, including Radio Cité.